-To register as a new user on the Platform, in the web browser go to the platform platform.meridianprime.online 1 click the icon and then Register 2.
+In order to sign up as a new user on the Platform, open the page platform.meridianprime.online 1 in a web browser, click the icon and then Register 2.

-Form 3 allows you to set up one of three types of accounts: Institution, Teacher and Student.
-After selecting a given account type and pressing the button 4, we go to the completion of the email address and password 5.
+The pop-up form 3 allows you to set up one of three types of accounts: Institution, Teacher or Student.
+After selecting the given account type and pressing the button 4, we move to the completion of the email address and the password 5.

 If you have a coupon (promotion code), enter it in the appropriate field 6.
 Otherwise, this field should be left blank.

-After pressing the button 7, we go to the last stage of completing personal data and the school data 8.
+After pressing the button 7, we move to the last stage of completing personal data and the school data 8.

-NOTE: The data necessary to complete will be slightly different, depending on the previously selected account type.
+NOTE: The data necessary to provide will be slightly different, depending on the previously selected account type.

-After pressing the Register button 9, a message will be sent to the email address, providing you with a link which must be clicked in order to finally activate your account.
+After pressing the Register button 9, a message will be sent to the email address, providing you with a link which must be clicked in order to fully activate your account.

-In order to log in to the Platform, go to the platform platform.meridianprime.online 1 in the web browser, click the icon and then Login 2.
+In order to log into the Platform, open the page platform.meridianprime.online 1 in a web browser, click the icon and then Log In 2.

-Selecting the Remember5 option allows you to save the login data on your device, causing you to log in automatically the next time you launch the Platform.
+Selecting the Remember me!
+5 option allows you to save the login data on your device, causing you to log in automatically the next time you launch the Platform.

 It is also possible to reset the password.
-To do this, click the Forgot your password?
+To do this, click the Have you forgotten your password?
 6 in the login window and provide your email address.

 NOTE: the email address must be the same as the one provided during registration.